AustroMelee/Austros-ATLA-World/docs/faq.md

 - Currently collections are private to your browser
 - Sharing feature planned for future updates
 - Export/import functionality coming soon

 ---

+### 🔍 Multi-Layered Filtering System (2025 Update)

+**How does the filtering system work?**
+- The filtering system provides three layers of filtering: Nations, Categories, and Subcategories
+- Filters are applied sequentially: Collections → Nations → Categories → Subcategories → Search
+- All filters work together to narrow down results progressively

+**What are the different filter types?**
+- **Nations:** Multi-select buttons for Fire, Water, Earth, and Air nations
+- **Categories:** Single-select buttons for main entity types (characters, foods, locations, bending, fauna, spirits)
+- **Subcategories:** Dynamic multi-select buttons that appear when a category is selected

+**How do I use the filters?**
+- **Nation Filters:** Click any nation button to toggle it on/off (multiple nations can be selected)
+- **Category Filters:** Click a category button to select it (only one category can be active at a time)
+- **Subcategory Filters:** When a category is selected, relevant subcategory buttons appear below
+- **Combining Filters:** You can use nations + categories + subcategories together for precise filtering

+**What subcategories are available?**
+- **Characters:** heroes, villains, mentors
+- **Foods:** meat, vegetables, desserts
+- **Locations:** cities, temples, wilderness
+- **Bending:** firebending, waterbending, earthbending, airbending
+- **Fauna:** domestic, wild, spirit
+- **Spirits:** benign, malevolent, neutral

+**How do I clear filters?**
+- **Nations:** Click an active nation button again to deselect it
+- **Categories:** Click the active category button again to deselect it
+- **Subcategories:** Click active subcategory buttons to deselect them
+- **All Filters:** Deselect all filters manually, or refresh the page to reset

+**Do filters work with search?**
+- Yes!
+Search is applied after all other filters
+- This means you can filter by nation/category first, then search within those results
+- The search bar works on the filtered dataset, not the entire database

+**How do filters work with collections?**
+- Collections are applied first in the filtering pipeline
+- If you have an active collection, all other filters work within that collection
+- You can combine collection filtering with nation/category/subcategory filters

+**How do nation filters work?**
+- Nation filters use partial string matching to handle the data format
+- Data contains full names: "Fire Nation", "Earth Kingdom", "Air Nomads", "Northern Water Tribe"
+- Filter buttons use single words: "fire", "earth", "air", "water"
+- The system matches "fire" within "Fire Nation", "earth" within "Earth Kingdom", etc.
+- Multiple nations can be selected simultaneously (OR logic)
+- Water filter matches both "Northern Water Tribe" and "Southern Water Tribe"

+**How do sub-filters work?**
+- Sub-filters use a mapping system to translate filter button terms to actual data values
+- **Character Sub-filters:**
+  - "villains" → matches "antagonist" and "villain" in data
+  - "heroes" → matches "protagonist", "hero", "deuteragonist", and "mentor" in data
+  - "mentors" → matches "mentor" in data
+- **Data Field Coverage:** Sub-filters check multiple data locations:
+  - `tags` array (e.g., "villain", "hero")
+  - `role` field (e.g., "EK General", "SWT Warrior")
+  - `metadata.narrativeFunction` (e.g., "antagonist", "protagonist", "mentor")
+  - `metadata.eraAppearances[].role` (e.g., "hero", "villain", "supporting")
+- **Examples:**
+  - Long Feng shows up as Earth villain (narrativeFunction: "antagonist")
+  - Sokka shows up as Water hero (eraAppearances role: "hero")
+  - Bumi shows up as Earth hero (narrativeFunction: "mentor")

+**Are the filters accessible?**
+- All filter buttons are keyboard-navigable
+- Proper ARIA labels and roles are implemented
+- Screen readers can access all filter options
+- High contrast colors maintain accessibility standards

+**What happens when no results match the filters?**
+- The grid shows empty (no "No results" message)
+- This maintains the clean, minimalist interface
+- Simply adjust your filters to see results again

+**How is the filtering system themed?**
+- Uses Matrix green colors (`#70ab6c`) for consistency
+- Glassmorphism effects with semi-transparent backgrounds
+- Hover effects with increased glow intensity
+- Responsive design that works on all screen sizes

+---